 Press Typing Assist (AccessX) in the Typing section.

-Under Enable by Keyboard, select Turn on accessibility features from the keyboard to turn slow keys on and off from the keyboard.
+Switch the Enable by Keyboard switch to turn slow keys on and off from the keyboard.
 When this option is selected, you can press and hold Shift for eight seconds to enable or disable slow keys.

 You can also turn slow keys on and off by clicking the Slow Keys.
-The accessibility icon is visible when one or more settings have been enabled from the Universal Access panel.on the top bar and selecting
+The accessibility icon is visible when one or more settings have been enabled from the Accessibility panel.on the top bar and selecting

 You can have your computer make a sound when you press a key, when a key press is accepted, or when a key press is rejected because you didn’t hold the key down long enough.